petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/managing-site-urls/configuring-friendly-url-redirects.md

 By default friendly URL redirects are temporary (302), but you can configure them to be permanent (301) if needed.
 You can also determine whether Liferay displays a message when users are redirected to a different friendly URL.

+!!! warning
+    Make sure your URLs are consistently correct (e.g., instead of `https://example.com/product/item1/`, it should be `https://example.com/product/item1`.
+The URL should not end with a `/`.)

 To configure friendly URL redirects,

 1. Open the _Global Menu_ (![Global Menu](../../../images/icon-applications-menu.png)) and go to _Control Panel_ &rarr; _System Settings_ &rarr; _Pages_ &rarr; _Friendly URL Redirection_.